-Everything you need to know about the new Nations Championships including fixtures, format and more
+Everything you need to know about the new Nations Championship including fixtures, format, competing teams and more

-Fixtures will be played across the southern and northern hemispheres in the summer and autumn, with the finals taking place at Allianz Stadium, Twickenham from 27 to 29 November.
+Fixtures will be played across the southern and northern hemispheres in July and November, with the finals taking place at Allianz Stadium, Twickenham from 27 to 29 November.

 Nations Championship 2026: Overview